MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 After two weeks alone in the small town of Mittenwald[^fn-mittenwald] this is what I have decided to focus on:

-[^fn-mittenwald]: [Mittenwald](https://en.wikipedia.org/wiki/Mittenwald) is an beautiful small town tucked in between the mountains.
+[^fn-mittenwald]: [Mittenwald](https://en.wikipedia.org/wiki/Mittenwald) is an beautiful small town tucked in between the mountains near the Austrian border.
 I loved every second being there and can definitely recommend it as a base for hiking trips and other nature adventures.

 - [Minimalism](#minimalism)
 - [Money](#money)